Shopify API versioning

 |2021-04||April 1, 2021||April 1, 2022|

 Each stable version is supported for a minimum of 12 months.
 This means that there are at least 9 months of overlap between two consecutive stable versions.
 When a new stable version is introduced and contains changes that affect your app, you have 9 months to test and migrate your app to the new version before support for the previous version is removed.

-We strongly recommend updating your apps to call the latest stable API version every quarter.
-However, if your app calls a stable version that is no longer supported, then Shopify falls forward and responds to your request with the same behaviour as the oldest supported stable version.
+We strongly recommend updating your apps to make requests to the latest stable API version every quarter.
+However, if your app uses a stable version that is no longer supported, then Shopify falls forward and responds to your request with the same behaviour as the oldest supported stable version.
 For example, when Shopify removes

 2019-07 will be served version